It Can't Be Helped

 , even to the point of extreme Memetic Mutation

-Phrased as either "sho ga nai" (informal) or "shikata ga nai" (formal).
+Phrased as either "shou ga nai" (informal) or "shikata ga nai" (formal).
 Similar to the French phrase "C'est la vie" ("Such is life") and America's equivalents (e.g. "Shit happens", "You can't win"), this phrase can be translated as simply weathering troubles and accepting that life can be harsh, but actually has a deeper definition to it.

 One attribute highly prized in Japanese society is that of "gaman", or "endurance".
 Gaman is the quality of enduring what seems unbearable with dignity and grace.
 The idea basically that is that if there's something unpleasant around you, it's better to tough it out in an act of self-sacrifice rather than act immediately to change it.
 It's similar to Calvin's Dad's belief in the comic strip Calvin And Hobbes

 This is the source of many instances of Values Dissonance